aFarkas/lazysizes/README.md

 ###[respimg polyfill plugin](plugins/respimg)

-The respimg polyfill plugin is an extreme lightweight alternate polyfill for the most important subsets of responsive images.
+The respimg polyfill plugin is an extreme lightweight alternate polyfill for the most important subsets of responsive images (srcset and picture).

 ###[OPTIMUMX plugin](plugins/optimumx)
 The ``srcset`` attribute with the *w* descriptor and ``sizes`` attribute automatically also includes high DPI images.
 But each image has a different optimal pixel density, which might be lower (for example 1.5x) than the pixel density of your device (2x or 3x).
 This information is unknown to the browser and therefore can't be optimized for.
 The [lazySizes optimumx extension](plugins/optimumx) gives you more control to trade between perceived quality vs. perceived performance.